mmeged/portfolio/part1.md

 4. I feel like the charts around the gov’t and public mis/trust should be together as part of the story arch.
 Go from that after the declass into the general public belief into the scientific community into the grand finale.

 5. Nope, but did pleasantly reinforce.
 I was in the X-Files fan club.
 I was an X-Phile.
 I love this shit.

-Person 3 (answers pending)
+Person 3 Responses:

+1. Yes, I was aware of a significant portion of this information because of a lifelong personal interest in the topic.

+2. The most surprising element to me was the rate of astronomer UFO sightings.

+3. The only possible aspect I found confusing was conflation of belied in UFOs and belief in the existence of extraterrestrial life.
+I think definitions for each may need to be established as these two things are used somewhat interchangeably at times.

+4. In terms of story structure, no. I think this is constructed in a highly engaging manner that leads the reader to the information in accessible ways.

+5. I wouldn’t say that my feelings changed, however as someone who enjoys the topic, I found it to be an engaging read with some novel information throughout.

 # Method and Medium